The-AI-Alliance/open-trusted-data-initiative/docs/references.markdown

 > **Help Wanted:** If you have other references you like, please let us know through email, [data@thealliance.ai](mailto:data@thealliance.ai), or [edit this page](https://github.com/The-AI-Alliance/open-trusted-data-initiative/blob/latest/docs/references.markdown){:target='repo'}!

-## A large-scale audit of dataset licensing and attribution in AI
+## A Large-scale Audit of Dataset Licensing and Attribution in AI

 [A large-scale audit of dataset licensing and attribution in AI](https://www.nature.com/articles/s42256-024-00878-8){:target="nature"} is a Nature paper from MIT researchers and others.
 From a corresponding [MIT News article](https://news.mit.edu/2024/study-large-language-models-datasets-lack-transparency-0830){:target="mit"}, the paper describes their "... systematic audit of more than 1,800 text datasets on popular hosting sites.
 They found that more than 70 percent of these datasets omitted some licensing information, while about 50 percent had information that contained errors.